The Best Chocolate Cake

 - 1 ¼ cups (106 g) unsweetened cocoa powder

 - 2 ½ cups (355 g) all purpose flour

 - 2 large eggs plus 1 large egg yolk

 - 1 ¼ cups warm water

 - ½ cup plus 2 tablespoons vegetable oil

 - 1 ½ teaspoons pure vanilla extract

 - Preheat the oven to 350 degrees, making sure the baking rack is in the middle of the oven.
-Prepare your cake pans by cutting out a piece of parchment or wax paper to line the bottom of the pan.
+Prepare two round 9-inch cake pans by cutting out a piece of parchment or wax paper to line the bottom of the pan.
 Grease the pans, place the parchment or wax paper in the bottom of the pan and lightly grease again.
 Dust the pans with flour (or cocoa powder if you don’t want the white dusting on the finished cakes).
 Set the pans aside.